deeppatel23/LearnAngular/README.md

 ];
 ```
 HashLocationStrategy: This is the default route strategy in Angular, which uses the # symbol in the URL to specify the route.
 For example, http://example.com/#/home.
 The # symbol is not sent to the server, so this strategy works with any server-side technology.

+PathLocationStrategy: This strategy uses the path in the URL to specify the route.
+For example, http://example.com/home.
+This strategy requires server-side support, as the full URL path must be mapped to the correct route on the server.

+Nowadays, the PathLocationStrategy is the preferred route strategy for Angular applications, as it provides a cleaner URL structure and is better suited for search engine optimization (SEO).

+However, the choice of route strategy depends on the specific requirements of your application and the hosting environment you are using.
+If your application is hosted on a server that doesn't support the full URL path, you may need to use the HashLocationStrategy.

+In either case, it's important to understand the trade-offs and to choose the route strategy that best fits your needs.